alphagov/govuk-content-publishing-guidance/_includes/reusable-content/signon-account-whitehall.md

-To create or update this content type, you’ll need a [Signon account with access to Whitehall Publisher](LINK).
+To create or update this content type, you'll need a [Signon account with access to Whitehall Publisher](LINK).